scrum-1/horosim/README.md

 #### Option 1: Virtual Machine with everything installed ####

 I created a virtual machine in VirtualBox.
-First, intall virtualBox from here.
-Then, download the [Ubuntu Virtual Machine](link_to_dropbox).
-Then, start the virtual machine.
-The user is "htmaa" and the password is "htmaa".
+First, install virtualBox from [here](https://www.virtualbox.org/).
+Then, download the [Ubuntu Virtual Machine](https://owncloud.itu.dk/index.php/s/orL1ETlNlpRN8B8) and extract it.
+Then, start the virtual machine by opening through VirtualBox.
+The login is "htmaa" and the password is "htmaa".
 You still need to install the Vrep simulator in your computer (not in the virtual machine).

 #### Option 2: Install g++ compiler, Arduino IDE (>1.5.0) and source code ####